-Maggie’s music and short stories have been broadcast by Radio Carlisle, Cat Radio, and Red Shift Radio; and articles of hers have been published in the West Cumbrian Arts Co-operative magazine Raven, The Whitehaven News, Amateur Photographer, and The Crewe and Nantwich Chronicle.
+Maggie’s music and short stories have been broadcast by Radio Carlisle, Cat Radio, and Red Shift Radio; and articles of hers have been published in the West Cumbrian Arts Co-operative magazine Raven, The Whitehaven News, Amateur Photographer, The Crewe and Nantwich Chronicle, The Church of England Newspaper and Chrism.
 Online, Maggie publishes through ArtSwarm, YouTube and Sound Cloud.

 The birth of Maggie Shaw

 Maggie Shaw was born on an unusually snowy day in Surrey in March 1955.
 Her father came from a farming background.
 But at the time of Maggie’s birth, he had moved on in his career to work for the Post Office, and would later be transferred to a new role as Inspector of Foreign Dividends with the Inland Revenue.
 Maggie’s mother was a teacher who began her career as a nursery teacher, swiftly climbing the ladder to become a Nursery Headteacher and at retirement a local authority Inspector of Nursery Schools.
 Maggie’s brother was born 6 and a half years earlier.
 The family was based in Northern Surrey for much of Maggie’s childhood.

 Maggie Runs Away To London